GoTolstoy/tolstoy-toly-kb/products/play/faq/troubleshooting/feature-functionality-troubleshooting/client-concerns-about-add-to-cart-issue.md

-## Client Concerns About 'Add to Cart' Issue
+# Client Concerns About Add to Cart Issue

-The client expressed significant concern regarding the delay in resolving the 'add to cart' issue.
-They emphasized the critical importance of fixing this problem by a specific deadline, which was crucial for their upcoming launch.
-The timely resolution of this issue was essential to ensure the smooth operation and success of their launch event.
+## Main Concern

+The client's main concern regarding the 'add to cart' issue was the **delay in resolving the problem**.
+They expressed frustration over the time it was taking to address the issue and emphasized the **need to fix it before their launch deadline**.
+This urgency highlights the importance of timely problem-solving in meeting client expectations and project timelines.